DoD-Platform-One/bigbang/docs/developer/develop-package.md

         - name: private-registry
     ```

-1. Add a VirtualService if your application has a back-end API or a front-end GUI.
+7. Add a VirtualService if your application has a back-end API or a front-end GUI.
 Create the VirtualService in the sub-directory  "chart/templates/bigbang/VirtualService.yaml".
 You will need to manually create the "bigbang" directory.
 It is convenient to copy VirtualService code from one of the other Packages and then modify it.
 You should be able to load the application in your browser if all the configuration is correct.

-1. Add NetworkPolices templates in the sub-directory "chart/templates/bigbang/networkpolicies/*.yaml".
+8. Add NetworkPolices templates in the sub-directory "chart/templates/bigbang/networkpolicies/*.yaml."
 The intent is to lock down all ingress and egress traffic except for what is required for the application to function properly.
 Start with a deny-all policy and then add additional policies to open traffic as needed.
 Refer to the other Packages code for examples.
 The [Gitlab package](https://repo1.dso.mil/big-bang/product/packages/gitlab/-/tree/main/chart/templates/bigbang/networkpolicies) is a good/complete example.

-1. Add a continuous integration (CI) pipeline to the Package.
-A Package should be able to be deployed by itself, independently from the BigBang chart.
+9. Add a Continuous Integration (CI) pipeline to the Package.
+A Package should be able to be deployed by itself, independently from the Big Bang chart.
 The Package pipeline takes advantage of this to run a Package pipeline test.
 The package testing is done with a helm test library.
 Reference the [pipeline documentation](https://repo1.dso.mil/big-bang/pipeline-templates/pipeline-templates#using-the-infrastructure-in-your-package-ci-gitlab-pipeline) for how to create a pipeline and also [detailed instructions](https://repo1.dso.mil/big-bang/apps/library-charts/gluon/-/blob/master/docs/bb-tests.md) in the gluon library.
 Instructions are not repeated here.

-1. Documentation for the Package should be included.
+10. Documentation for the Package should be included.
 A "docs" directory would include all detailed documentation.
-Reference other that Packages for examples.
+Reference other Packages for examples.

-    1. You should include a `DEVELOPMENT_MAINTENANCE.md` file in this directory.
+    a.
+You should include a `DEVELOPMENT_MAINTENANCE.md` file in this directory.
 Outlined in this file should the following:

-       - How to update the package
+    * How to update the package.
-       - How to deploy the package in a test environment
+    * How to deploy the package in a test environment.
-       - How to test the package
+    * How to test the package.
-       - A list of modifications that were made from the upstream chart
+    * A list of modifications that were made from the upstream chart.

-1. Add the following markdown files to complete the Package.
+11. Add the following markdown files to complete the Package.
 Reference other that Packages for examples of how to create them.

     ```shell
     CHANGELOG.md      <  standard history of changes made